trumpfheller/trumpfheller.github.io/testing/bt_scenario_ClassicBluetooth.md

 ### Reporting:

 * Document the test results, including throughput, latency, any data loss or corruption, and the impact of environmental factors.
-Include screenshots or logs from monitoring tools if applicable.
+* Include screenshots or logs from monitoring tools if applicable.

-Provide recommendations based on test findings, such as improvements needed for better performance or stability.
+### In some Agile teams you will have a debriefing in which you can contribute

-This example covers various aspects of testing continuous data streaming over Classic Bluetooth (BR/EDR), including setup, execution, and evaluation.
+* Provide recommendations based on test findings, such as improvements needed for better performance or stability.